 As a person whose dorm room was full of rock bands posters, I had an indescribable pleasure from watching such an atmospheric movie.
-Oddly enough, the first time I saw this picture in the spring of 2014.
+Oddly enough, the first time I saw this picture was in the spring of 2014.
 That is, almost a decade and a half after its release.

 I was a somewhat contrarian person at the time and composing electronica in the style of the 2000s on my laptop sequencer.
 At the same time, behind me were posters of Pink Floyd, Led Zeppelin, Queen, Scorpions, and Kiss.
 Most of all, I was a fan of Def Leppard, whose work I discovered just recently.